USBGuard/usbguard/doc/usbguard.1.md

 **block-device** [*OPTIONS*] <*id*>

-Deauthorize a device indentified by the device *id*.
+Deauthorize a device identified by the device *id*.

 Available options: